 But he might just as easily have made 10 new enemies.
-With his wild larrikin laugh, gypsy glint in his eye and piratical tattoos festooned along his taut muscly arms, Bon was fond of a ‘blue’ – Aussie-speak for a punch-up.
-But only if he’d failed to charm someone first, felling them with a brilliant one-liner.
-When the rough-and-tough blokes that frequented the Sydney bars where Bon liked to go would try to get a rise out of him, ask if he was AC or DC – a real man or a proper poofter – Bon would reply: “Neither.
+With his wild larrikin laugh, glint in his eye and piratical tattoos festooned along his taut muscly arms, Bon was fond of a ‘blue’ – Aussie-speak for a punch-up.
+But only if he’d failed to charm someone first, winning them over with a brilliant one-liner.
+When the rough-and-tough blokes that frequented the Sydney bars where Bon liked to go would try to get a rise out of him, ask if he was AC or DC, Bon would reply: “Neither.
 I’m the flash in the middle.”

 “Bon had that way about him,” says Jeffery, “He had the words, knew how to give them the face.
 And if that still didn’t work, look out!”